sdufault15/ma-thesis/README.md

 * **graphs** contains any generated graphs

 The data is publicly available with permission from [Young Lives](http://younglives.org.uk/content/use-our-data).
 Feel free to contact me if you would like to know which variables in particular where used from this dataset for the analysis.

+To run this on your own computer, you will need to comment out the Tutorial section, which requires access to the YoungLives dataset.